Robust Equilibria in Concurrent Games: Deviator Game

 Intuitively, given an play~$\rho$ and a strategy profile~$\sigma_\Agt$, deviators represent the agents that need to change their strategies from $\sigma_\Agt$ in order to obtain the play $\rho$.
-The intuition is formalized in the following lemma.
+The intuition is formalised in the following lemma.